Swap76/Move_Assets_To_Google_Drive/README.md

 * Navigate to the folder of the repository.

 * To run this project, you should have python3 and pip installed on your system.
-If you don't have python3 and pip, you can visit [The official site of python3](https://www.python.org/download/releases/3.0/) to install them on your system.
+If you don't have python3, MongoDB(If want to fetch records from DB) and pip, you can visit [The official site of python3](https://www.python.org/download/releases/3.0/) to install them on your system.

 * Install python3 dependencies.